System Design Space

 System scaling

-This part tests whether the candidate can explain scaling trade-offs, see real bottlenecks, know when sharding is actually justified, and discuss consistency expectations instead of defaulting to slogans.
+Scaling quickly exposes whether the candidate thinks in slogans or in consequences: can they explain trade-offs, know when sharding is actually justified, find real bottlenecks, and keep consistency expectations in mind.

 Strong